National Labor Relations Board Honors Program

 Attorneys with J.D. - GS-11

-Attorneys with LLM or judicial clerkship - The Agency has some discretion for starting those with judicial clerkship experience or an L.L.M. at a higher GS level in Headquarters.
+Attorneys with LLM or judicial clerkship - The Agency has some discretion for starting those with judicial clerkship experience or an L.L.M. at a higher GS level.

 The annual starting salary for a General Schedule (GS) grade and step may be reviewed at the Office of Personnel Management (OPM) website.
 This website provides salary tables for all NLRB duty locations.